-The DN pipe is 0.356 m in diameter, so the horizontal projection is $356 \times 0.93 = 0.331$ m.
+The DN pipe is 0.356 m in diameter, so the horizontal projection is 356 \cdot 0.93 = 0.331 m.

-In either, the remaining calculation is to multiply the load by the horizontal projection by the appropriate length.
+In either, the remaining calculation is to multiply the load from the horizontal projection by the appropriate length to get the load in lbs per square of kg per square meter.
 Then one has the uniform load in either pounds or kilograms to apply to the moment equation for loads and combine it with a case for snow load plus sustained load to get the occasional snow case.
 Again, this calculation needs to be repeated for each section of pipe being analyzed.
 Then one calculates the snow load plus the sustained load case and that occasional load is complete.